jestjs/jest/docs/TutorialReact.md

 ### DOM Testing

-If you'd like to assert, and manipulate your rendered components you can use [Enzyme](http://airbnb.io/enzyme/), React's [TestUtils](http://facebook.github.io/react/docs/test-utils.html), or [react-testing-library](https://github.com/kentcdodds/react-testing-library).
-The following two examples use Enzyme and react-testing-library.
+If you'd like to assert, and manipulate your rendered components you can use [react-testing-library](https://github.com/kentcdodds/react-testing-library), [Enzyme](http://airbnb.io/enzyme/), or React's [TestUtils](http://facebook.github.io/react/docs/test-utils.html).
+The following two examples use react-testing-library and Enzyme.

-#### Enzyme
+#### react-testing-library

-You have to run `yarn add --dev enzyme` to use Enzyme.
-If you are using a React version below 15.5.0, you will also need to install `react-addons-test-utils`.
+You have to run `yarn add --dev react-testing-library` to use react-testing-library.

 Let's implement a simple checkbox which swaps between two labels: